magneticio/vamp.io/content/documentation/configure/v1.0.0/configure-database.md

 Vamp uses a Vamp uses a relational database to persist the definitions and current states of the services, gateways and workflows.
 This database is also used to store the user role definitions and users.

 ### Database Models
-Vamp supports two models: database-schema-per-namespace and table-per-namespace.
+Vamp supports two models: *database-schema-per-namespace* and *table-per-namespace*.

 #### Schema per Namespace
 The *database-schema-per-namespace* model offers the greatest flexibility but also has the highest overhead.